Deaf culture in the United States: Attitudes toward cochlear implants

 Within Deaf communities, there is strong opposition to the use of cochlear implants and sometimes also hearing aids and similar technologies.
 This is often justified in terms of a rejection of the view that deafness, as a condition, is something that needs to be 'fixed'.

 Others argue that this technology also threatens the continued existence of Deaf culture, but Kathryn Woodcock argues that it is a greater threat to Deaf culture "to reject prospective members just because they used to hear, because their parents chose an implant for them, because they find environmental sound useful, etc." Cochlear implants may improve the perception of sound for suitable implantees, but they do not reverse deafness, or create a normal perception of sounds.

 Attitudes toward oralism as a teaching method

 There is strong opposition within Deaf communities to the oralist method of teaching deaf children to speak and lip read with limited or no use of sign language in the classroom.
 The method is intended to make it easier for deaf children to integrate into hearing communities, but the benefits of learning in such an environment are disputed.
 The use of sign language is also central to Deaf identity and attempts to limit its use are viewed as an attack.

+Negative attitudes towards oralism as a teaching method stems from the Second International Congress on Education of the Deaf which heavily restricted the use of sign language in the classroom from 1880 to the late 1960s and early 1970s.
+Sign language continued underground among students, however, was not recognized as of academic importance among the hearing world until the publications of William Stokoe were released in the 1960s.